apache/druid/docs/content/development/extensions-core/parquet.md

   ~ under the License.
   -->

-# Druid Parquet Extension
+# Apache Parquet Extension

-This module extends [Druid Hadoop based indexing](../../ingestion/hadoop.html) to ingest data directly from offline Apache Parquet files.
+This Apache Druid (incubating) module extends [Druid Hadoop based indexing](../../ingestion/hadoop.html) to ingest data directly from offline
+Apache Parquet files.

 Note: `druid-parquet-extensions` depends on the `druid-avro-extensions` module, so be sure to